adarshgeorge/ansible_install_Lamp_wordpress/README.md

 # playbook: install wordpress
-Pre -requests files create on your local machine
+Pre -requests files create on your local machine and I hope you are connected with ansible host machhine and client server.
 * vhost.tmpl
 * wp-config.php.tmpl
 ### # cat vhost.tmpl